 Variations in the water level, floads, marshes formation – all are conditions that in a very special way promote the growth of this particular tree.
 Because of a continous change of the direction of the river flow on a greater or lesser degree, the mainstreams weave through the vallies constantly forming live meanders.
 In its meandering course, the river undermines the banks covered with forests, the trees fall in to the river and get drifted away in the water.
 When the trunk gets trapped by its branches and roots to the river bed, in time it becomes covered with the layers of mud, sand and gravel.
 Deprived of oxygen the wood undergoes the process of fossilization and a long process of abonos formation (or Croatian “Crni dub”, English bog-oak, German Mooreiche, in the world of the pipesmokers known as “Morta”).

-Sites of abonos wood in the world are very rare.
-In the sites expected to accommodate it (in Croatia mainly in the valley of the river Sava and its branches) abonos is hard to find, the access to the river bank and its bed is usually difficult, and abonos recovery usually results in failure.
-Therefore, excessive preparations and engagement of a large number of professionals skilled in diving in the murky waters and in complete darkness, are necessary.
-Abonos is found in the entire dark and its pulling out of the water is in fact the first sight of it after many thousands of years.
-The age of abonos found in Croatian rivers ranges from several hundred years in the rivers on the southern part to the oldest retrieved so far in the river Krapina being 8290 years old.
-Saving the quality of wood as the material for potential further processing is a very delicate matter.
+Every time there is a lot of preparation needed.
+Then finding of a number of professional divers, skilled in working in murky dark river waters and darkness.
+Abonos is found in the entire dark and the retrieval pulling out of the water is the first time hits of it after thousands of years.
+The age of abonos found in Croatian rivers ranges from several hundred years in the rivers to the south and the oldest retrieved, to date, (river Krapina) is 8290 years old.
+Saving the quality wood as the material for potential further processing is a very delicate matter.

-<p">Aesthetic effect of abonos is based on the very experience of naturally formed colour, noticeable wood structure, its “imperfect” appearance, and the fact that parts of the wood are combined which by their variation in the colour, directions of growth rings, or certain “damage” convey a strong aesthetic and ethical message about the immensity of the past times.
-Deep impression of the passing of time is also grounded on the knowledge of longevity of wood and the miracle of its intactness indicates that wood is not affected by usual weather conditions or vermin which naturally spoil the looks and strength of wood.
-Semidry abonos wood is exceptionally hard, sometimes of the golden or copper colour, or with a tint of some other hue.
-Older wood can be completely black.
-This colour is particularly specific so every connoisseur of materials is able to notice the profound permeation of the wood structure by darkness, noble black colour of “live” wood so different from that of black fossil or coal.Saving the quality of wood as the material for potential further processing is a very delicate matter.

 Aesthetic effect of abonos is based on the very experience of naturally formed colour, noticeable wood structure, its “imperfect” appearance, and the fact that parts of the wood are combined which by their variation in the colour, directions of growth rings, or certain “damage” convey a strong aesthetic and ethical message about the immensity of the past times.
-Deep impression of the passing of time is also grounded on the knowledge of longevity of wood and the miracle of its intactness indicates that wood is not affected by usual weather conditions or vermin which naturally spoil the looks and strength of wood.
+The dating of the "abonos" time is grounded on carbon dating of the morta wood.
+The miracle of its intactness indicates that wood is not affected weather conditions or vermin often spoil the looks and strength of briar wood.

 Semidry abonos wood is exceptionally hard, sometimes of the golden or copper colour, or with a tint of some other hue.
 Older wood can be completely black.
-This colour is particularly specific so every connoisseur of materials is able to notice the profound permeation of the wood structure by darkness, noble black colour of “live” wood so different from that of black fossil or coal.
+This colour is particularly specific so every connoisseur of materials is able to notice the profound permeation of the wood structure by its darkness & coloration.
+The black color of “live” briar wood is different from that of black fossil (morta) or coal.

 Abonos – morta and pipemaking